vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

   - name: PeakboardHubAPIPart1.cs
     url: /assets/2024-11-17/PeakboardHubAPIPart1.cs
 ---

-Since its official release back in 2022 the Peakboard Hub got more and more popular among customers.
-Initially it was designed only to build an administration interface for environments with 20+ boxes.
-Since then there have been not only an increasing number function added but there's also a Saas offering available for customers who don't want to host their hub on prem.
+Since its official release in 2022, Peakboard Hub has become more and more popular among customers.
+Initially, it was only designed to be an administration interface for environments with 20+ boxes.
+Since then, a large number of functions have been added, and there's also a SaaS offering available for customers who don't want to host their Hub on-premise.

 As by end of the year 2024 Peakboard introduced an official API that opens a huge number of possibilities to connect the Peakboard Hub to uncountable other systems, especially in the cloud.
 With today's article we kick off a new series of articles about what you can do with the Peakboard Hub API and how to integrate it.